-People tend to make judgement when somebody speaks or does something.
-Some people do more, where some people do less.
+People tend to make a judgment when somebody speaks or does something.
+Some people do more where some people do less.

 Don’t you tend to judge while others speak?

 Don’t you judge when you see others do anything?
 Nothing to worry.